 Baby it’s cold outside!

-Let returning customers re-use shipping and payment details, repeat previous orders, or access a ‘favorites’ list.
+Allow returning customers re-use shipping and payment details, repeat previous orders, or access a ‘favourites’ list.

 As Marks and Spencer learned to their cost, if online shopping is made complicated or difficult, customers will go elsewhere.